kenembanisi/planar_robot_tutorial/README.md

 ```

 ### Make Plot of Results
-Run the following command in one Terminal
+Run the following command in one Terminal.
+Ensure you have `Matplotlib` installed.
 ```
 cd ~/catkin_ws/src/planar_robot_tutorial/src
 python bag_to_csv.py; python data_parser.py